Marquesas Islands-Polynesia Forgotten by Tourism

 Walking through Vaipu Falls Canyon

-Vaipu Falls Pool
+Vaipu Falls pool

 Our Homestay

-Paula reading at the house of our homestay
+Paula reading at the homestay

 Dining area of our homestay